redwoodjs/redwood/docs/docs/testing.md

 ## Testing Components

 Let's start with the things you're probably most familiar with if you've done any React work (with or without Redwood): components.
+To test components, we will utilize the `render` function from `@redwoodjs/testing/web`.

+> Please note that RedwoodJS' `render` function is based upon React Testing Library's `render` function and provides a wrapper for mocking the various Redwoodjs providers such as auth, graphQL client, router and location.
+If you were to utilize React Testing Library's `render` function, you would need to provide your own wrapper function for the appropriate providers.

 The simplest test for a component would be matching against the exact HTML that's rendered by React (this doesn't actually work so don't bother trying):

 ```jsx title="web/src/components/Article/Article.js"
 const Article = ({ article }) => {